 Unmanned Surface Vehicles

-The marine equivalent of flying drones have been around for a number of years and their numbers are starting to add up.
-Although these are still not as prevalent as their airbourne cousins, all the indications are that Unmanned Surface Vehicles (USVs) are here to stay.
+The marine equivalent of flying drones, unmanned surface vessel (USV) systems have been around for a number of years and their numbers are increasing.
+Although these are still not as prevalent as their airborne cousins, all the indications are that USVs are here to stay.
 From small vessels used to automatically inspect waterways and lakes to autonomous ships carrying cargo, it is certain that in the future, many sailors will be working from a home office.

 The right tools for the job